AleixoLucas42/homelab/readme.md

 # ALEIXOHOME LAB

-Hello everyone, this is my small homelab, I made it from a computer that I got the server.
+Hello everyone, this is my small homelab, I made the server from a computer that I got.

 ## Topology